 You are encouraged to provide fresh supporting information rather than repeat information from other sections.
 This section will not contribute to your application score, but commitment to specialty is a significant part of the interview so, should you be invited, your answer may be discussed at that stage.

 - Achievements outside of medicine - it is not mandatory to answer this question but it is another opportunity for you to demonstrate how you meet the person specification.
 As with commitment to specialty, it does not contribute to your application score but will be reviewed, and may be discussed, at interview.
 It is recommended to refer to the person specification when considering information to include so you can link it to the personal skills required of applicants.
+Please note that there is a word count limit for this section of 150 words.

 - Training courses - Give details of any training courses you have attended which you feel would be relevant to your application.
 There is a limit of four training courses you can include, so please only mention the most relevant to your application; although there is a text box if you wish to add information about further courses.